open-contracting/deploy/docs/reference/index.rst

 Application errors are reported to `Sentry <https://sentry.io/organizations/open-contracting-partnership/projects/>`__, which notifies individual email addresses.
 All Salt-managed, OCP-authored services report errors to Sentry.

-See the Software Development Handbook for `administrative access management <https://ocp-software-handbook.readthedocs.io/en/latest/services/#sentry>`__.
+See the `Software Development Handbook <https://ocp-software-handbook.readthedocs.io/en/latest/services/#sentry>`__ for access to Sentry.

 .. _hosting: